cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

-1. If your application is running locally and is sending the emails directly through an SMTP server, you can use a temporary local test SMTP server running inside Cypress Test Runner.
+1. If your application is running locally and is sending the emails directly through an SMTP server, you can use a temporary local test SMTP server running inside the Cypress App.
 Read the blog post ["Testing HTML Emails using Cypress"](https://www.cypress.io/blog/2021/05/11/testing-html-emails-using-cypress/) for details.
 2. If your application is using a 3rd party email service, or you cannot stub